WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 `BandpassFilterSignals()` uses bandpass thresholds of 20Hz and 450Hz, as this is default for EMG signals (De Luca et al., 2010).
 However, there is some disagreement within literature for different muscels, so `BandpassFilterSignals()` provides the option to change the thresholds.

-For more information about further customizations and detail about `BandpassFilterSignals()`, see [SignalFilterer documentation](./04%20SignalFilterer%20Documentation.md).
+For more information about further customizations and detail about `BandpassFilterSignals()`, see [PreprocessSignals documentation](./04%20PreprocessSignals%20Documentation.md).

 ### `SmoothFilterSignals()`